Why Brazil: Social Justice?

 Beginning Portuguese students choose three CET electives.
 Intermediate and advanced Portuguese students choose three electives with at least one direct-enroll elective at PUC-SP to meet the total 15 to 18 recommended credits.

-- SP/ECON 320 Economics and Development in Brazil (taught in conjunction with PUC-SP)
+- SP/ECON 320 Economics and Development in Brazil

 - SP/LAST 330 Contemporary Issues in Brazilian Society